 The first reason is strongly tied with the second one, because the second one is what I am thinking about while I am contemplating getting out of bed.
 Having 5 minutes to workout as a goal, I can easily get dressed, go to my gym, workout and come back upstairs in a 10 minute window.
 Just knowing THAT makes any prior level of resistance disappear, I mean in 10 minutes I will be back to watch some TV and have some breakfast right?
 In the end it is all about having discipline to do the work on a daily basis, so good habits can be formed.
 Motivation is not the key.
-This is also stressed in the course I took, explaining that some people fail because they rely on motivation which is an emotion of the moment, and temporary, so once it goes away with time we are left with no habit and no more motivation.
+This is also stressed in the course I took, explaining that some people fail because they rely on motivation which is an emotion of the moment and also temporary, so once it goes away with time we are left with no habit and no more motivation.
 However with will power to just get out of bed and do those 5 minutes of working out which should be easy to all of us, it is so simple we should be able to do it for the next 6 months easily, turning the whole process of getting changed and going to the gym with the “5 minute mentality” a habit, and eventually once at the gym expand our comfort zones at our own pace.
 Just think about it, once you have done 5 minutes of working out, you can stop and go live the rest of your day, take a break and do some more, read a book while taking a break and then do some more, and so on.
 You do not have the pressure on your shoulders anymore because anything else you do after those first 5 minutes is “bonus” reps.
 I encourage everyone trying to get fit to try this out.
 I remember the first day I tried this, after I was done with the 5 minutes (I was doing an Insanity 50 minute video, from Beach Body), I couldn’t stand the idea of stopping there.
-I just kept on going knowing that anything else was extra bonus points.
+I just kept on going knowing that anything else was extra bonus points, besides 5 minutes was so easy for me, especially since I was already used to working out.
 I kept contemplating the idea of stopping every 10 minutes and without even noticing it, I went on to do the whole workout, a personal record for me.

 Also remember to reward yourself.
 The reward from reading a book is to become smarter in the long run and develop a reading habit that will open us many doors, the reward from working out is getting to that physical body you have always wanted, however these and other similar goals can take time to achieve, which is why it is also important to treat yourselves with immediate rewards as well, it could be a SMALL SNACK (as long as you do not use this reward all the time), watching a movie, turning on the TV (I use negative visualization and try to stop these daily luxuries that a lot of us have such as watching TV so I can use them as rewards), watching funny videos online and so on.
 Rewards are important because subconsciously we are creating an incentive for our habit formation, which makes it even more likely that resistance will be minimal.
 I encourage you to experiment with rewards, me personally I have not used them all that much, it is the concept of the small habit itself that has helped me the most out of the course.